Studying from home, the expectation: Early morning yoga, followed by a walk around the block before sitting down for 4 hours to study.

 Sometimes, finding the right online learning platform can be all the motivation you need to keep on-track to reach your academic goals.

-Whether it’s participating in one-on-one Tutorials to learn content that’s specific to your interests and weaker knowledge spots, or joining a small-group learning community with a 2-week Academic Programme, we have a variety of online learning programmes to help you reach your goals.
+Whether it’s participating in one-on-one Tutorials to learn content that’s specific to your interests and weaker knowledge spots, or joining a small-group learning community with a 2-week Academic Online Course, we have a variety of online learning programmes to help you reach your goals.

 Contact our admissions team to find out more about the online learning programmes we have available.